twowaits/SDE-Interview-Questions/Microsoft/README.md

 - Design a Restaurant Management System.
 - You are in charge of writing a software for a slot machine.
 On press of a button, the slot machine should output the roll of 2 dice.
 Constraints: Do not use the random library and secondly the probability of the dice rolls should be equal.
 - Design a T9 Keypad predictor. i.e, you just write the numbers and it shows at most 5 suggestions of words that can be formed , or words having this as a prefix.
+- Design 'Ride Now' feature in Ola Ride App.
+- Low level design of employee-manager "out-of-office" status provider that returns details of an employee if working on a given day otherwise keep going up the heirarchy of their managers until one is available.
+- Design camera class present in smartphones in such a way that multiple instances of that object are not created everytime camera is accessed.
+- Design a class that returns correct payment object when one of different types of payment methods (credit card, debit card, netbanking, UPI...etc) is given as input.
 <br/>

 <i><u name="misc">Miscellaneous</u></i>